rcristea/rcristea/readme.md

 <div align="center">

 ## About
 Hey!
 My name is Ruben.
-I am a software engineer for <a href="https://www.weather.com/" style="color:#EA80FC">The Weather Company</a>.
-I'm a hobbyist video game & XR developer and love designing virtual spaces.
-Whether that be a simple webpage or a Virtual Reality environment.
+I'm a software engineer and hobbyist video game & XR developer.

 -------------------